How Good Is a Cat’s Memory?

 A cat’s diet plays a significant role in maintaining its cognitive function and memory.
 In particular, a deficiency of essential nutrients such as Omega 3 fatty acids can lead to poor memory, especially in older cats.

-These fatty acids help maintain your feline friend’s nervous system and memory, and their deficiency can lead to age-related dementia.
+These fatty acids help maintain your cat’s nervous system and memory, and their deficiency can lead to age-related dementia.

 Cats Routine, Exercise, and Social Networking

-Training and socialization can also majorly impact cats’ memory.
-Through consistent training, they learn to remember behaviors such as coming when called and performing specific commands.
+Training and socialisation can also majorly impact cats’ memory.
+Through consistent training, they learn to remember behaviours such as coming when called and performing specific cues.

-In addition, socializing cats with other pets and people help them recall familiar faces and remember who they know and feel comfortable around.
+In addition, socialising cats with other pets and people helps them recall familiar faces, remember who they know, and feel comfortable around.

 Signs That Your Cat Forgets Things